loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 4. Same `pnpm install` command? → reuse
 5. Source files changed? → rebuild that layer and everything past it

 Critical rule: if anything about a step changes, the cache for that step and all later steps becomes invalid.
-This includes build arguments, even if your Dockerfile doesn’t reference them.
+This includes build arguments, even if your Dockerfile doesn't reference them.

-That’s important, and it’s exactly where things broke.
+That's important, and it's exactly where things broke.

 ## The culprit: a Coolify bug that breaks layer caching

-My Dockerfile and dependency files were not changing, so layer caching *should* have been working perfectly.
+My Dockerfile and dependency files were not changing, so layer caching _should_ have been working perfectly.
 The reason it was failing was hidden deep in the build command itself.
 [Coolify](https://coolify.io), my deployment platform, was injecting several build arguments automatically:

 ```bash
 docker build \